What dangers does modernization pose against homeliness

 One does not have to be a fancy sociologist to know that electronic devices of all kinds (mobile phones, computers, tablets, TVs, etc.), which are one of the main characteristics of modernization, are a considerable challenge for home-family bonding.

-All you have to do is just take a quick look inside almost every home with teenagers, and you will see how everyone is stuck in their room with their cell phone in hand, and the living room looks like a western wilderness.
+All you have to do is just take a quick look inside almost every home with teenagers, and you will see how everyone is stuck in their room with their cell phone in hand while the living room is desolate, like a western wilderness.

 Studies show unequivocally that cell phone addiction is as real as it gets.

-It is rather a pretty intuitive insight to accept.
-Think about it for a moment, unless you are aliens from another planet communicating through strange telepathy, what kind of family bonding can you create within such a significant physical and mental distance from each other?!
+Actually, it's pretty obvious.
+Think about it for a moment: unless you are aliens from another planet communicating through strange telepathy, what kind of family bonding can you create within such a significant physical and mental distance from each other?!

 Exactly - None!

-It turns out, then, that the initial challenge that modernization brings against your home bonding is the social distance resulting from the excessive use of technology.
+It turns out, then, that modernization's initial challenge against your home bonding is the social distance resulting from the excessive use of technology.

 'So what to do?' you must be asking.